RPG DNA: Games That Shaped Us – Part 2

 Previously, Ben Thompson filled us all in on the role-playing games that defined his love of the genre.
-With such a wide and varied genre, it’s more than likely that no two individuals would craft a similar list.
-We have a varied group of writers and editors on the site, so what better way to get a feel for their tastes and content than seeing the games that shaped them, as well?
+With such a wide and varied library to draw from, it’s more than likely that no two individuals would craft a similar list.
+We have a diverse group of writers and editors on the site, so what better way to get a feel for their tastes and content than seeing the games that shaped them, as well?
 Today, I’ll be blessing you with a collection of highly influential and thoroughly delightful titles that convinced me to begin writing about the genre and eventually become a staff member at SwitchRPG.

 But first, a bit of history.
 As a child of the 90’s, I actually missed out on owning a home console from the fifth generation, with my initiation into the club coming with the launch of the GameCube in 2001.
 That being said, I did play a few RPGs on my PC and Game Boy beforehand, but this list might still prove a puzzle to some.
 Simply put, there are titles I have since experienced thanks to online services and opportunities that helped solidify my passion and perspective on role-playing games, so let’s take a magical ride through my catalog.

 Pokemon Red Version

 Again, as a child of the era, this was not only my first Pokemon game (after my older brother passed on his copy in favor for the superior Yellow Version), but also my first role-playing game, period.
 While his interest in the series would soon wane, however, mine would explode with the release of Pokemon Silver Version, setting up somewhat unrealistic expectations for the nature of sequels in the future.
 Even so, Pokemon taught me that role-playing games could take on many forms – just because the game was centered around monster collection and competition didn’t mean there was a lack of depth in its systems, or that it didn’t build upon the pedigree of other series.